-The Experimental Albertan #1 (Ex Alta 1) satellite will provide a platform for the University of Alberta to demonstrate their newly designed digital fluxgate magnetometer in a space environment.
-In addition, the completion of the Ex Alta 1 satellite will not only provide valuable insight, experience, and credibility to the space engineering and scientific capabilities of the University of Alberta, but also provide the means to spread awareness of space technology and impart a unique educational opportunity for all Albertans alike.
+The Experimental Albertan #1 (Ex-Alta 1) satellite provides a platform for the University of Alberta to demonstrate their newly designed digital fluxgate magnetometer in a space environment.
+In addition, the completion of the Ex-Alta 1 satellite is providing not only valuable insight, experience, and credibility to the space engineering and scientific capabilities of the University of Alberta, but also providing the means to spread awareness of space technology and impart a unique educational opportunity for all Albertans alike.

 - Serve as a platform for the In Orbit Demonstration (IOD) of a digital fluxgate magnetometer designed at the University of Alberta.

 - Address multi-point space plasma physics with data from the QB50 constellation using the Langmuir probe common payloads as well as the digital fluxgate magnetometer.

 Ex-Alta 1 Secondary Mission Objectives